bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 ## Resources

-Here are some additional resources to help solidify the topics covered in this unit.
+Here are some additional resources to help solidify the topics covered in this module.

 ### Full-Stack Blog Posts